 - Total parenteral nutrition

 Please refer to Section II of the Medicaid Hyperalimentation Manual found on Arkansas Medicaid’s Web site for complete program information.

 Requests for prior authorization of the above items must be submitted to AFMC on the Request for Prior Authorization and Prescription Form DMS-2615.

 Consideration of prior authorization requests by AFMC requires correct completion of all fields on the request form.
 The documentation submitted with the prior authorization request must support the medical necessity of the requested nutritional therapy.
 In some cases, AFMC may request additional information (i.e., original prescription, records from the hospitalization initiating nutritional therapy, nutritional assessment to establish medical necessity for nutritional therapy, etc.).
-Prior authorization requests must be mailed to:

 P.O.
 Box 180001